-- (1) As between the Committees, Board, and Director in furtherance of their duties; - (2) In proceedings before a referee or this Court under these Rules; - (3) As between the Director and a lawyer admission or disciplinary authority of another jurisdiction in which the lawyer affected is admitted to practice or seeks to practice; - (4) To the lawyer affected; - (5) Where permitted by this Court; or - (6) Where required or permitted by these Rules. - (b) Special matters.
-The following may be disclosed by the Director: - (1) The fact that a matter is or is not being investigated or considered by the Committee, Director, or Panel; - (2) The fact that the Director has issued an admonition; - (3) The Panel's disposition under these Rules; - (4) The fact that stipulated probation has been approved under Rule 8(c)(3) or 8(d).
+- (7) Nothing in this Rule shall be construed to require the disclosure of the mental processes or communications of the Committee or Board members made in furtherance of their duties. - (b) Special matters.
+The following may be disclosed by the Director: - (1) The fact that a matter is or is not being investigated or considered by the Committee, Director, or Panel; - (2) The fact that the Director has issued an admonition; - (3) The Panel's disposition under these Rules; - (4) The fact that stipulated probation has been approved under Rule 8(ed)(3). - (5) Information to other members of the lawyer's firm necessary for protection of the firm's clients or appropriate for exercise of responsibilities under Rules 5.1 and 5.2, Rules of Professional Conduct.